-The financial portfolio is focused on fixed income instruments which generate regular cash flows and include mainly exposure to senior secured and usually broadly syndicated US loans as well as emerging market debt through investments into CLOs.
+The financial portfolio is focused on fixed income instruments which generate regular cash flows and include exposure mainly to senior secured and usually broadly syndicated US loans and to a limited extent emerging market debt through investments in CLOs.
 This part of the portfolio is geographically focused on the US with some exposure to Europe and emerging markets.
-In addition, the financial portfolio includes investments in select deep value public equities where management could exert influence.